lostisland/faraday/docs/advanced/parallel-requests.md

 ## A note on Async

 You might have heard about [Async] and its native integration with Ruby 3.0.
-The good news is that you can already use Async with Faraday and this does not require the use of `#in_parallel` to run parallel requests.
+The good news is that you can already use Async with Faraday (thanks to the [async-http-faraday] gem) and this does not require the use of `#in_parallel` to run parallel requests.
 Instead, you only need to wrap your Faraday code into an Async block:

 ```ruby